Wonderful You (TV series)

 Wonderful You is a British drama television series made by Hartswood Films for the ITV network from 9 March until 13 April 1999.

 Plot

-It plots the lives of a group of people in their early thirties.
-The principal plot line revolves around the relationship between Marshall (Greg Wise), his girlfriend Clare and her old friend Henry (Richard Lumsden), who remains madly in love with her.
+The series follows the lives of a group of people in their early thirties.
+The main plot line revolves around the relationship between Marshall (Greg Wise), his girlfriend Clare (Lucy Akhurst) and her old friend Henry (Richard Lumsden), who remains madly in love with her.